Curriculum Detail

 • AP Biology

 AP Biology is a full-year class that is organized around the Four Big Ideas: 1) The process of evolution drives the diversity and unity of life; 2) Biological systems utilize free energy and molecular building blocks to grow, reproduce, and to maintain homeostasis; 3) Living systems store, retrieve, transmit, and respond to information essential to life processes; 4) Biological systems interact, and these systems and their interactions possess complex properties.
 Lectures, discussions, labs and projects support these ideas and are designed to show the connections that exist between them.
 AP Biology is a challenging course with many long-term labs and opportunities for student-directed research.
 The class is designed to be a first year college level biology course.
 It is fast moving and demanding; the successful student has a strong track record in science classes and is interested in the subject.
-AP Biology can be taken as a student’s only biology class or it can be taken after CP or Honors Biology.
+AP Biology can be taken as a student's only biology class or it can be taken after CP or Honors Biology.
 Text: Biology in Focus (Campbell and Reece).
 PREREQUISITES: Successful completion of Honors or CP Chemistry and successful completion of or concurrent enrollment in Pre-Calculus.
 Students who achieve an A- or higher in prerequisite courses usually are more successful in AP Biology.
 A content/skills assessment will be administered at the beginning of the course to help determine if AP Biology is the correct placement.
-Students opting to take the AP exam are responsible for the exam fee of approximately $100.
+Students opting to take the AP exam are responsible for the exam fee of approximately $110.
 (Fee reduction applications are available in the school counseling office.)

 • AP Chemistry

-AP Chemistry is equivalent to a college level general chemistry course that provides rigorous study in four major areas: structure of matter, states of matter, reaction, and descriptive chemistry.
+This course is offered every other year (Offered in 2027-2028) AP Chemistry is equivalent to a college level general chemistry course that provides rigorous study in four major areas: structure of matter, states of matter, reaction, and descriptive chemistry.
 Students must be highly motivated to tackle this rigorous course.
 The class is structured around the six big ideas articulated in the AP Chemistry curriculum framework provided by the College Board.
 A special emphasis is placed on the seven science practices, which capture important aspects of the work that scientists engage in, with learning objectives that combine content with inquiry and reasoning skills.
 At the end of the class, students demonstrate a basic understanding of, and the ability to apply, mathematical solutions to problems involving atomic theory and structures, chemical bonding, nuclear chemistry, kinetic theory, solutions, reaction types, stoichiometry, equilibrium, kinetics, thermodynamics, and descriptive chemistry.
 Evaluation is based on homework, lab reports, and tests.
 Much of the class involves out-of-class homework and in-class lab work.
 Text: Chemistry, A Molecular Approach, 5th edition (N.J.
 Tro).
 PREREQUISITE: It is recommended that students have a B+ or higher in Honors Chemistry or an A in CP Chemistry and have completed or be enrolled in Honors Algebra 2 or a higher level mathematics course.
-Students opting to take the AP exam are responsible for the exam fee of approximately $100.
+Students opting to take the AP exam are responsible for the exam fee of approximately $110.
 (Fee reduction applications are available in the school counseling office.)

 • AP Physics C: Mechanics